Welcome to the 2019-2020 season of Destination Imagination (DI)!

-- March 3, 2018, BayLake Regionals, Sturgeon Bay Schools.
+- February 29, 2020, BayLake Regionals, Algoma High School.
 All ASD teams participate.
 Top 2 teams overall in each level/Challenge advance to State.

-- March 24, 2018, Wisconsin DI (WIDI) Affiliate Tournament (aka State), UW Stevens Point.
+- April 18, 2020, Wisconsin DI (WIDI) Affiliate Tournament (aka State), UW Green Bay.
 Top 2 teams overall in each level/Challenge advance to Globals.

 Will I have to do any fund raising?

 Yes.
-While the team participation fees for the Regional and State tournaments are covered by the ASD, when a team makes it to the Global Finals competition in Tennessee, this expense is not covered by the ASD budget so we must raise the money to send the team to compete.
-The cost to send one, seven-person team along with a Team Manager is in excess of $7000.
+While the team participation fees for the Regional and State tournaments are covered by the ASD, when a team makes it to the Global Finals competition in Kansas City, MO, this expense is not covered by the ASD budget so we must raise the money to send the team to compete.
+The cost to send one, seven-person team along with a Team Manager is in excess of $9000.

 All families participating in the DI program should expect to help with the fund raising efforts in some way, even if your child’s team does not make it as far as Globals.
 We are a DI family and we will help each other achieve our goals by working together to raise this money.

 A couple of our larger fund raisers: (subject to change):

 - Food stand a Concerts in the Park, July 11, 2019

 - Corn stand during Soar on the Shore kite event, August 17, 2019

 - Dinner/Public Performances, February 23, 2020.
 All teams present solutions to the public.